What the Chinese Eat for Breakfast

 Potstickers: Sizzling on the Outside, Heaven on the Inside

-Potstickers are a specialty snack of the South, known for their savory, juicy flavor.
-With its thin skin and abundant filling, they are a popular breakfast item in the Jiangnan (an area of Jiangsu, the south of the lower reaches of the Yangtze River) region.
+Potstickers are a special snack in the South, famous for their delicious and juicy taste.
+They are a popular breakfast food in Jiangnan (Jiangsu Province south of the lower reaches of the Yangtze River) because of their thin skin and filling.

 Congee | Rice Porridge | Zhou 粥